freeCodeCamp/arcade-mode/PROGRESS.md

     1. Add MathJax for mathematical equation rendering.
   - @:
     - [ ] main.bundle.js failed to fetch in a different environment; displays old version despite updates.
 Cache refreshed and pushed still required two page refreshes to resolve to current iteration.
-    - [ ] Static copy of MathJax currently unusable.
-Using from CDNJS, which means possibility of presentation during offline sessions.
+    - [ ] Static copy of MathJax currently unusable due to its use of non-`strict mode` code.
+Currently serving from cdnjs, which involves the possibility of retrieval failure during offline sessions.

 ## Wednesday 6/14/17:
 ### Tim: